ClusterM/famicom-dumper-client/README.md

 ## Other scripts

 You can run custom C# scripts to interact with dumper and cartridge.
 It's usefull for reverse engineering.
 Each script must contain namespace (any name allowed) with class (also any name) that contains **void Run(IFamicomDumperConnection dumper)** method.
 This method will be executed if --csfile option is specified.
+Also you can use [NesFile](https://github.com/ClusterM/famicom-dumper-client/blob/master/NesContainers/NesFile.cs) and [UnifFile](https://github.com/ClusterM/famicom-dumper-client/blob/master/NesContainers/UnifFile.cs) containers.

 You can run script alone like this:
 ```